materia-dex/materiadex-com/src/pages/docs/materia/12-proposals/03-change-fees.md

 ## Code example

-This example changes the `swap fee` and the `Materia fee` for the pair WuSD-DAI.
+This example changes the `swap fee` and the `Materia fee` for the pair WUSD-DAI.

 ```solidity
 function callOneTime(address) public {